-Ellen Pompeo Revealed 'Grey's Anatomy' Paid Patrick Dempsey Twice Her Salary For The Show's First 3 Seasons
+Ellen Pompeo Just Revealed That Patrick Dempsey Made Twice Her Salary On 'Grey's Anatomy'

 Onscreen, Grey's Anatomy is all about breaking down boundaries and addressing important issues, and the show's star has proven that she's willing to lead by example and be open about the pay gap in Hollywood.
 In a recent interview for Variety, Ellen Pompeo revealed that Patrick Dempsey made twice her salary on Grey's Anatomy, despite the fact that she played the show's titular role — and she only found out the disparity in their salaries after working on the show for three seasons.